5ifar/Instantgram/Instantgram Schema/Database Schema.md

 ***Learning Insight:***

 We dont need a `id` field since we’ll not be referencing it anywhere as a Primary Key and also since essentially all Likes are identical.
 However one constraint that we need to setup is that a User can like a Photo only once.
-To implement this we need the `user_id` & `photo_id` value pair to be unqiue in Likes table data.
+To ensure this we need the `user_id` & `photo_id` value pairs are unqiue in Likes table data.
 This can be implemented as a Primary Key Constraint based on the combination of both `user_id` & `photo_id` fields.
 This is interesting since we are not creating a new Primary Key directly but rather using other tables existing Primary Key to emulate as this tables Primary Key.

 ***Create Likes Table Query:***